jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/fourth-month/MinutesForMeetingForWorshipForBusiness.md

 1. Opening silence

     Lisa read an advice and query from IMYM Faith and Practice.

+    Advice: *The heart of the Religious Society of Friends is the meeting for worship.
+It calls us to offer ourselves, body mind and soul, to wait in active anticipation for the revelation of the Spirit.*

+    Query: *When in meeting for worship, do I clear my mind so the Spirit has a place to enter?
+Do I wait in great expectancy for the Spirit to speak - through me or through another?
+Do I put my trust in the still small voice that I may hear?*

 2. Acceptance of Second Month Minutes: http://coloradospringsquakers.org/meetings/Business/2014/3